 “It’s how you argue that makes a good piece of writing.”

 Non-fiction writing takes time, and even more time if we feel we don’t have enough material to work with.
 And don’t know what to write about.
 We can’t make up reality.
 Putting across a strong, original opinion takes research: reading up on history, keeping up to date with the latest facts and what like-minded others have said.
-It takes me about two nights after work to plan each blog post, then another two nights online researching and comparing other opinions with my own thoughts and conclude what I truly believe in.
-Then it takes about a week and a half – maybe more – to draft, redraft and upload a post.
+It takes a while for me to write and put up each blog post.

 And so it can be isolating being a non-fiction writer: there’s a need to be alone with our thoughts about the world so we can collect them and piece them together to tell stories.
 There’s a need to believe in our own thoughts and stories no matter how crazy others think we are.
 As an introvert, I’m perfectly okay with this.